-If you’ve been practicing yoga for awhile chances are you’ve heard of yoga nidra, but if you’re new to yoga the practice of yoga nidra might be something completely new to you.
-Yoga nidra is “yogic sleep”.
+If you’ve been practicing yoga for awhile chances are you’ve heard of yoga nidra.
+Yoga nidra is “yogic sleep” or as my husband calls it “advanced napping”.
 Sounds pretty good, right?
-You get to lie in Savasana (corpse pose) the whole time while you’re systematically instructed through a deep relaxation exercise that guides you through the koshas and relaxes the body and awakens the unconscious and subconscious mind.
-Don’t worry.
-You don’t need to know what the koshas are to practice yoga nidra, but if you do want to learn more take a peek at this blog post I wrote about the koshas.
+You get to lie in Savasana (corpse pose) the whole time while you’re systematically instructed through a deep relaxation exercise.
+The practice guides you through the koshas, or layers of our being.
+The sequence of cues relaxes the body and awakens the unconscious and subconscious mind.

-- Yoga nidra improves sleep and reduces insomnia.
+Yoga nidra improves sleep and reduces insomnia.
 Insomnia and sleep deprivation contribute to mental disorders, stress management (or lack there of), and immune suppression.
+The National Sleep Foundation recommends that adults and young adults get 7-9 hours of sleep every night.
 Yoga nidra trains the mind and body to relax and move more easily into the deeper states of sleep.
-45 minutes of yoga nidra is equal to up to 3 hours of sleep!
+Forty-five minutes of yoga nidra is equal to up to 3 hours of sleep!

 Love and Light,

 - Ayurveda 101: A Healthier, More Vibrant Life with Ayurveda - May 6, 2018

 - The Best Yoga for Better Posture - March 21, 2018